Get the Electrophysiology Registry Suite™ Advantage

 - Unlimited, free access to ACC's Quality Improvement for Institutions campaigns and toolkits that help measure care and achieve quality improvement goals.

-- Have your facility recognized in U.S. News & World Report "Best Hospitals" issue.
+- Have your facility be recognized in the ACC advertising insert in the U.S. News & World Report "Best Hospitals" guidebook.
 Every year the ACC recognizes more than 2,000 hospitals participating in the NCDR and/or ACC Accreditation Services that are committed to quality and process improvement.

 - Using the largest cardiovascular repository, NCDR's robust datasets provide you an opportunity to research and answer critical questions on the delivery and outcomes of cardiovascular health care.